josephcrowell/NBA2K17-Browser/README.md

 # How it works
 1. Locate `NBA2K16.exe` or `NBA2K17.exe` in the Steam folder.
 You must have the game purchased and installed for this to work.
+2. Click on the `File Browser` tab.
+3. Have fun!